Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 Can I use a shampooer on my mattress?

-We hope that this comprehensive guide has helped answer your questions about how to wash a memory foam mattress.
-Please note that while cleaning your mattress is key to maintaining its comfort and safety, cleaning it the wrong way can cause more harm than good and can possibly ruin your mattress.
+We hope this comprehensive guide has helped answer your questions about how to wash a memory foam mattress.
+Please note that while cleaning your mattress is key to maintaining its comfort and safety, cleaning it the wrong way can cause more harm than good and possibly ruin your mattress.

 The takeaways we want to leave with you are to: